 Later, Vomela's study of the subjective perception of auditory and visual stimuli built up to the analysis of hypnagogic hallucinations and perception in dreams.
 According to him, eidetic phenomena were observable in dreams, and he called these hypneidetic phenomena.
 He added that hypneidetics, the new science of such phenomena, will become highly important for the whole field of psychophysiology, as it "leads us to the centre of the problem [...] of the objectivization of the subjective."
-Later, he would argue that hypneidetic phenomena were ontogenically primal - the observation of eidetic phenomena, both spontaneous and deliberate, in the state of wakefulness was a projection of hypneidetic phenomena.
+Later, he would argue that hypneidetic phenomena, both spontaneous and deliberate, in the state of wakefulness was a projection of hypneidetic phenomena.
 The same went for auditory phenomena of the same nature.
 Vomela also named acousmatic phenomena in dreams hypnacousmatic phenomena.